It’s the roaring ’20s and it’s time to get a web developer job.

 This is a course tailored precisely for people seeking entry level web developer jobs.
 I show you everything you need to stand out in front of other candidates so that your application materials pop.
 So that hiring managers, recruiters and other people in the hiring process want to talk with you… Not put your application materials in the digital shredder.

-In fact, it’s one of the very few courses on Udemy that has been awarded an FIVE STAR average rating as of this article’s publication date.
-Why?
-Because it works.
 The best part is, you don’t spend weeks watching half-baked, poorly-produced videos.
 How to Get a Job in Web Development is under two hours yet contains HEAPS of practical, actionable steps you can start using today so you can get a web developer job ASAP.

 What you’ll learn